garyfleming/product-engineering/product-engineering.md

 # Nothing is true, everything is permitted

-If something I say doesn't apply to you, don't apply it.

 ^ Anyone recognise this quote?
 ^ Could be seen as cynical - but really it means that we're in control of our actions and are responsible for our outcomes.

+---

+# Nothing is true, everything is permitted

+If something I say doesn't apply to you, don't apply it.

-If anything I say doesn't apply to you, don't apply it.
+^ If anything I say doesn't apply to you, don't apply it.

 ---